 In 2017, Dorothy Kazimoto joined BOHAM as its Marketing and Database Specialist.
 Dorothy brings years of experience in marketing, photography, and working with children to BOHAM.
 Her passion and love for children grew when she started teaching Sunday School at Full Gospel Church, Makerere at age 16.
 Dorothy also volunteered with Watoto Church and Child Care Ministries, and worked with Asante Ministries.
 She holds a degree in Industrial and Fine Art from Makerere University.
 In her spare time, she enjoys dancing, listening to music and spending time with her family.

-In 2015, Katie Walter joined BOHAM’s board and acted as its Board Chair until September 2017.
+In 2015, Katie Walter joined BOHAM’s board.
 Katie brings years of nonprofit experience to BOHAM as well as a passion for supporting children and communities in need.
 Prior to BOHAM, she served at-risk communities in Uganda, Rwanda, Burundi, and New York City through Asante Ministries and Hope for New York respectively.
 She also worked as a consultant on gender-based violence issues for UNICEF, the Ministry of Gender & Development, Government of Liberia, and the Kofi Annan Institute of Conflict Transformation, University of Liberia.
 Katie holds a M.S. in Global Affairs from New York University, a M.S. in Marketing Management from Ecole des Hautes Etudes Commercials du Nord Business School, and a B.A. in Business & Economics and Communication Studies from Westmont College.
 In her spare time, she enjoys traveling, dancing, and reading the New York Times.